Vowel Teams - The Reading & Spelling Rules That Nobody Taught You

 4 - Identify the type of syllable

-Let’s take a look at how this works:
+Let’s take a look at how this works with another example:

 If we are working to spell the word “rainbow” we would first identify how many syllables are in the word (there are 2 syllables “rain” and “bow”).